 Working at home alone?
 Share your furry team photos too.
 People love to see the occasional pet, especially if you tie it in with a funny caption.

-The comments on this were stellar and serve as a good reminder that we are actually networking H2H (human to human) above all things.
-This is especially true in these strange, isolated times.
+The comments on this were stellar and serve as a good reminder that we are actually networking H2H (human-to-human) above all things.

 4. Update on charity initiatives